apache/www-site/content/foundation/marks/services.md

 the public that the service and your organization are not affiliated with, endorsed by, or otherwise associated with the ASF or any of its projects.

-This must include an appropriate statement specifying non-affiliation in the main text body of your About or similar explanatory page of your website, or similar Help - About dialog or other method of user help, as well as being included in at least the footer of the main landing page for any associated website or other commonly used footer or appendix for your service.
+This must include an appropriate statement specifying non-affiliation in:
+- the main landing page for any associated website or other commonly used footer or appendix for your service;
+- the main text body of your About or similar explanatory page of your website; and
+- any "Help - About" dialog or other method of user help.

 Depending on the type of content for your website, we may also require a prominent non-affiliation notice within the text of the main landing page itself or the service's splash page, as appropriate.

 ## Must Provide Credit To Relevant Apache Project Community  {#credit}